PHPerKael/wan2_lora_trainer/README.md

 The only thing I ask of you is that you share your training parameters.
 This means also sharing what types of uses those parameters serve (creating a consistent character Lora isn't the same as creating a Lora with varied images), so sharing what types of uses x training parameters serve would be great.
+Why i ask about that?
+Well, it could be great to have a database of (wich parameters i must to set up correctly to have a consistent character lora?
+As the example in this workflow).